Golden 1 Center: Design

 Golden 1 Center reflects the fabric of Northern California by utilizing regionally sourced materials that range from glass to recycled aluminum to potentially precast concrete, composed of sand from San Benito and rocks of Sierra limestone that reflect the colors of the region.
 Additionally, Golden 1 Center utilizes only FSC-certified wood, an international standard of quality and responsible forest management.

 A rooftop solar array, installed by Solar Power Inc. at a cost of $2.5 million, generates up to 1.2 megawatts, augmented by an 11 megawatt solar field in nearby Rancho Seco operated by the Sacramento Municipal Utility District (SMUD).
 Installing solar power is part of the Sacramento Kings ownership's goal to have its new sports and entertainment center be the most technologically advanced arena in the country, and that includes being efficient and using renewable energy.
 The arena earned LEED Platinum certification in late September 2016.

 Along with the architectural design, a number of artworks were permanently installed, with works from local artists such as Phil America and Gale Hart and internationally recognized artist Jeff Koons.

 A unique fan tradition was born on the arena in 2022.
 For the season, 4 massive, purple-lit laser beams were installed in the grand entrance of the arena, meant to be lit everytime the Kings garnered a victory, either at home or away.
-The intense beams can be seen from miles away, and have received significant fan support, with the hashtag #LightTheBeam becoming popular within the Kings' social media presence after every team win.
+The intense beams can be seen from miles away, and have received significant fan support.
+Chants of "Light the Beam!" have become common ahead of Kings wins, with the hashtag #LightTheBeam becoming popular within the Kings' social media presence after every win.